MaraAlexa/kata-exercises/README.md

 function titleCase(str) {
   // make all characters lower case str = str.toLowerCase() // i'm alittle tea pot
-  // split the string into an array of strings
+  // split the sentence into an array of words
            .split(' ')
   // turn first letter of each word into upper case
            .map(function(word){